Lori Vallow, Chad Daybell located in Hawaii, missing siblings not found

 Lori Vallow and Chad Daybell -- the mother and stepfather of two children from Arizona who have been missing since September shortly after moving to Idaho – have been located in Hawaii Sunday, officials confirmed.

 The two children -- Joshua “JJ” Vallow, 7, and Tylee Ryan, 17, -- were not found with the couple in Kauai, Hawaii, according to authorities.
-Their mother was ordered to psychically produce the two children before a court in Idaho within five days, Fox 10 Phoenix reported.
+Their mother was ordered to physically produce the two children before a court in Idaho within five days, Fox 10 Phoenix reported.

 CALIFORNIA COUPLE MISSING AFTER TRAVELING TO MEXICO TO COLLECT RENT CHECKS FROM TENANTS: REPORTS